mozillazg/ptcpdump/README.md

-      --oneline                Print parsed packet output in a single line --pid uint               Filter by process ID (only TCP and UDP packets are supported) --pname string           Filter by process name (only TCP and UDP packets are supported) --print                  Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string       Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint     Exit after receiving count packets
+      --oneline                Print parsed packet output in a single line --pid uint               Filter by process ID (only TCP and UDP packets are supported) --pname string           Filter by process name (only TCP and UDP packets are supported) --pod-name string        Filter by pod name (format: NAME.NAMESPACE, only TCP and UDP packets are supported) --print                  Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string       Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint     Exit after receiving count packets